mheap/nexmo-developer/_use_cases/en/number-insight-async-tutorial.md

 ## In this tutorial

-In this tutorial, you create a simple RESTful web service in Node.js and Express that accepts a phone number and returns insight information about the number when it becomes available.
+In this tutorial, you create a RESTful web service in Node.js and Express that accepts a phone number and returns insight information about the number when it becomes available.

 To achieve this, you perform the following steps: